GL GNG 🥀🥀

 Climate Change Unit 9

-- GWP- Essentially, how powerful a gas is in relation to Carbon Dioxide in contributing to the greenhouse effect
+GWP Essentially, how powerful a gas is in relation to Carbon Dioxide in contributing to

 - Habitat loss